p4lang/p4app/README.md

 target's name is mininet, and that's enough for p4app to know what you mean.

 That's really all there is to it.
-There's one final tip: if you want to share a p4app package with someone else, you can just tar and gzip the whole directory. p4app can work transparently with compressed packages - just give it a `.p4app` extension, and everything will work.
+There's one final tip: if you want to share a p4app package with someone else, you can run `p4app pack my-program.p4app`, and p4app will compress the package into a single file. p4app can run compressed packages transparently, so the person you send it to won't even have to decompress it.
+If they want to take a look at the files it contains, though, they can just run `p4app unpack my-program.p4app`, and p4app will turn the package back into a directory.

 Backends
 ========